bigmlcom/bigmler/docs/index.rst

 will generate a secret link for both the created dataset and linear regressions, that can be used to share the resource selectively.

-The linear regression can be used to assign a prediction to each new input data set.
+Linear regressions can produce a prediction for each new input data set.
 The command

 .. code-block:: bash